 Garlic mustard—which deer will ordinarily not eat—proliferated, replacing native plants.
 The impact of Beverly Shores' deer overpopulation has been to demolish populations of desirable species such as trillium, to plague gardeners who try to grow exotic species such as hostas (“Apparently, when deer see hostas, they think salad bar.”
 How to Stop Deer from Eating your Garden), and reduce the town's songbird population.

-After a vigorous debate within the town, fifteen years ago the ERG conducted the first hunt in Beverly Shores.
+After a vigorous debate in 1999 and 2000, the ERG conducted the first hunt in Beverly Shores.
 Since then—as predicted by Bob Beglin—the resurgence of wild flowers has been truly amazing.
 Other benefits include a reduced risk of lyme disease and automobile accidents plus reduced damage to gardens and landscaping.
 And the dramatically improved health of the deer population is clearly demonstrated by the doubling of the weight of deer harvested.
 So both the town and the deer have greatly benefited.

 Every year since, hunts have been approved by the Beverly Shores Town Council and conducted under the Indiana Department of Natural Resources (InDNR) rules; archery hunters have met rigorous qualification tests beyond InDNR licensing; properties used have been approved by owners; and no more than ten hunters are allowed in town at one time.
 ERG in 2014 was awarded a three year grant from the InDNR which provides some expense reimbursement to assist with managing deer through the use of public hunters and hunting.